RabahSend/RabahSend/README.md

 </a>
 </h1>

-<h3 align="center">📚 I'm in my third and last year of computer science at UIT Arles.</h3>
+<h3 align="center">📚 I'm in my third and last year of computer science in a UIT.</h3>

 <hr/>
 <div align="center">